What I Do

 Colin is too outspoken to be everyone's favourite caller, but will appeal to dancers who appreciate an entertaining and varied session including some fairly complicated dances without the reverential attitude to Playford, Tradition or EFDSS that some people adopt.

-Click here for a zip file containing a larger picture of Colin for your publicity.
+Click here for a zip file containing several pictures of Colin for your publicity.